 - A child support determination, under certain circumstances

-Many who cannot open checking accounts or debit cards become unbanked.
-They rely on non-traditional banking services that can cost hundreds of dollars a year.
+The unfortunate reality of a negative ChexSystems report is the inability to open new accounts from traditional financial institutions.
+This can make a person become “unbanked” and “underserved” by the financial services industry.
 In a Nerdwallet article, an unbanked person pays on average $183 just to access their money.
 It places a bigger burden on those who make less than $20,000 a year.

 How to get your Chexsystems Report

-How to avoid negative information reported to Chexsystems
+How to avoid negative information reporting to Chexsystems

 - Communicate with your banking relationships.
 Explain your situations and if necessary agree to a plan to pay off outstanding charges and fees related to checking accounts and debit card usage.

 - Have an account overdraft plan.
 Connect your checking account with a savings account or line of credit.
-Gain peace of mind knowing your outstanding check is covered and you’ll avoid paying fees.
+Gain peace of mind knowing your written checks and automatic payments are covered to avoid overdraft fees.

 - Ensure automatic withdrawals from closed accounts are switched.
 Once you’ve closed out an account make sure any automatic withdrawals are changed.
 Review statements for a year to identify monthly, quarterly, or annual withdrawals that are done automatically.

 - Review your Chexsystems report once every 12 months.
-Don’t wait until you’re denied a new checking account.
+Don’t wait until you’ve been denied a new checking account.
 Review your report and ensure information is accurate and help prevent identity theft too.
-If you see multiple inquiries for new banking accounts, and you’ve never applied for a new account, contact Chexsystems.